 - Some people might hire a trainer to prepare for a certain event (wedding, photo shoot, competition, etc.) but many people hire a trainer to learn their way around the gym and also to motivate and encourage them.
 Most people just need accountability to even show up.
 Also, keep in mind that you might be the only positive influence someone has contact with all day if their friends and/or family are not supportive of them.
 Lead them and also let them know that you are there for them and, again, set that healthy example!

 Shaking your head yes?!

 If you are still reading you probably were shaking your head to all of the above because they describe you.
 That’s great because the demand for personal trainers is very high.
 It is expected that the employment for personal trainers will increase 13% between 2012 and 2022.
-Get this – I was shocked to learn that $52,537 was the full-time personal trainer average salary in 2013!
 Getting paid for doing something that you love and that truly changes lives is a win-win situation.
 Many of the trainers in the gym that I attend are part-time so you can still have your full-time job and use personal training as a way to make extra money on the side while helping people!

-I am a certified personal trainer and I have trained in a small studio setting but most of my training is done online.
+I am a certified personal trainer and I have trained in a small studio setting but most of my training is done online (see our workout plans here).
 There are so many different routes you can take with personal training; train clients one-on-one, in small groups, and/or online.
 Please note that laws governing what you can do will vary by state.
 The beauty of being a personal trainer is in the overall flexibility of days, hours, clients, etc.

 Being a personal trainer is a very rewarding career.
 There’s nothing better than helping someone reach their goals and accomplish something they never thought possible.
-As with any career, you will want to do your research to really determine if this is the right fit for you.
-ACE has created an amazing ACE Personal Trainer Career Guide that talks about many of the statistics mentioned in this article and also different avenues you can take with your certificate.
+As with any career, you will want to do your research to really determine if this is the right fit for you.7